-Leprosy is a chronic infection caused by Mycobacterium leprae, an obligate intracellular, gram-positive organism.
+Leprosy is a chronic bacterial infection caused by Mycobacterium leprae, an obligate intracellular, gram-positive organism.
 The main clinical types correlate with a specific histopathologic pattern.

 Histology of leprosy

-Lepromatous leprosy – Underneath a normal epidermis and Grenz zone, there are sheets or clusters of macrophages (figure 1).
+Lepromatous leprosy – Underneath a normal epidermis and grenz zone, there are sheets or clusters of macrophages (figure 1).
 The macrophages have an abundant pink to pale cytoplasm which corresponds to numerous intracellular (parasitized) organisms (figure 2).
 The associated infiltrate is usually sparse and mainly lymphocytic.
 In older lesions, the macrophages may have a bubbly cytoplasm (figure 2).
-As opposed to tuberculoid leprosy, there are not well formed granulomas or infiltration of nerves.
+As opposed to tuberculoid leprosy, there are not well-formed granulomas or infiltration of nerves.

 Tuberculoid leprosy – There is a tuberculoid or sarcoidal granulomatous reaction throughout the dermis consisting of some Langhans giant cells, macrophages in tight clusters, and few accompanying lymphocytes (figure 3).
 The infiltrate may extensively infiltrate peripheral nerves (figure 4, arrow), vessels, the overlying epidermis and arrectores pilorum.